krisgry/x8/README.md

 The goal is that this simulator will make it easier for the community to use the model, found in x8_param.mat.
 Please cite the above paper, should you chose to use the model.

+The simulator contains a very basic autopilot, for demonstration purposes.
+I have not spent much time on tuning this, so performance is not optimal in any sense (PRs are welcome).

 ### Changes/notes ###
 - Please note that only the aerodynamic model comes from the paper:
   - The thrust model is adapted from the Aerosonde model found in Beard & McClain.
 Small Unmanned Aircraft